Quantum-Accelerators/quacc/docs/install/wflow_engines.md

     **Optional Configuration**

     Covalent has several [configuration options](https://docs.covalent.xyz/docs/user-documentation/how-to/customization/) that can be modified.
-Running `quacc config` automatically takes care of setting the ones that are critical for quacc to run properly.
-If you ever delete your Covalent configuration (e.g. via `covalent purge`), you will need to re-run `quacc config`.

 === "Parsl"